superkabuki/x9k3/README.md

 *  For SCTE-35, Video segments are cut at the the first iframe >=  the splice point pts.
 *  If no pts time is present in the SCTE-35 cue, the segment is cut at the next iframe.
 * SCTE-35 cues with a preroll are inserted at the splice point.
+* x9k3 can continue an existing m3u8 file.
+You can switch or resume streams, x9k3 handles the details.

 # `How to Use`